 Currently, minor version updates of Cypress are released roughly once every few weeks.
 Historically, minor versions have fixed bugs and occasionally introduced new features.
 Minor versions typically do not introduce any potential breaking changes to tests such as test syntax changes.

-yarn upgrade cypress@version --dev.
+yarn upgrade cypress@latest --dev.

 It is unlikely that minor versions will include significant changes such as major deprecations; however, if this is the case then the major version update guide should be followed.